io-core/Doc/README.md

 summary and link to Concepts.md

-## The Oberon Language
+## Documentation

 summary and link to Language.md

-## The Oberon Core

-summary and link to Core.md
+summary and link to [documentation of the Oberon Core packages of modules](./core/README.md)

-## The Standard Libraries

-summary and link to stdlibs.md
+summary and link to [Standard libraries of modules](./stdlibs/README.md)

-## The Extended Libraries

-summary and link to extlibs.md
+summary and link to [Extended libraries of modules](./extlibs/README.md)

-## Other Repos
+## Repositories

 summary of package management in Integrated Oberon and where to find other repositories